This post may contain affiliate links, view our disclosure policy.

 While you can increase traffic to your blog in a number of ways, you cannot overlook the value of organic traffic and in showing up organically on the first page of a search engine result.

-In order to do so, once you’ve identified your target keywords, focus on these 8 on-page SEO steps literally every time you write an article.
+In order to do so, once you’ve identified your target keywords, focus on-page SEO literally every time you write an article.